prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Footnotes:

 <strong id='footnote-1'>1</strong>.
 A checkpoint block may end up being in the middle of the previous epoch.
 Note that the proposer selected to fill the first slot of an epoch may not produce a valid block.
-If this happens, attesters will identify the checkpoint by working backwards through the previous epoch until they find a valid block.
+If this happens, attesters will identify the candidate checkpoint by working backwards through the previous epoch until they find a valid block.
 For example: slot 20 of the previous epoch may be used as a checkpoint if blocks from slots 21...32 are missing. <br />

 <RequestUpdateWidget />